chadpaulson/django-clortho/README.md

  3. Add `'clortho'` to INSTALLED_APPS in settings.py

- 4. Add `'clortho.auth_backends.FacebookBackend'` to AUTHENTICATION_BACKENDS in
+ 4. Add `'clortho.auth_backends.ClorthoBackend'` to AUTHENTICATION_BACKENDS in
     settings.py.

  5. Add the following entry to your project-level urls.py